acuitymd/silk-chiffon/README.md

 # 🎀 Silk Chiffon

-> *Converting Arrow files has never been silkier...*
+> _Converting Arrow files has never been silkier..._

-A blazingly fast, memory-efficient CLI tool and Python library for converting between Apache Arrow data format and a handful of others.
+A blazingly fast, memory-efficient CLI tool and Python library for converting between the Apache Arrow IPC data format and a handful of other formats.
 Written in Rust for maximum performance, wrapped in Python for maximum convenience.

 ## ✨ What is Silk Chiffon?

-Silk Chiffon is your Swiss Army knife for Arrow data format conversions.
-Like its namesake fabric&mdash;light, flowing, and effortlessly elegant&mdash;this tool makes data transformations smooth and painless.
+Silk Chiffon is your Swiss Army knife for Arrow-to-X data format conversions.
+Like its namesake fabric&mdash;light, flowing, and effortlessly elegant&mdash;this tool makes data transformations silky smooth.

 ### 🎯 Core Features

 - **🚀 Lightning Fast**: Built with Rust for native performance.
-- **🔄 Multi-Format Support**: Convert between Arrow IPC, Parquet, and DuckDB.
+- **🔄 Multi-Format Support**: Convert from Arrow IPC to Arrow IPC, Parquet, and DuckDB.
 - **🧩 Smart Processing**: Sort, compress, and optimize your data on-the-fly.
 - **🐍 Python-Friendly**: Native Python bindings for seamless integration.
 - **💾 Memory Efficient**: Configurable batch processing for huge datasets.
-- **🎨 Rich Configuration**: Fine-tune every aspect of your conversions.
+- **🎨 Rich Configuration**: Fine-tune many aspects of your conversions.

 ## 📦 Installation